-Contract assets arise when the revenue associated prior to our unconditional right to receive a payment under a contract with a customer (.e., unbilled revenue) and are derecognized when either it becomes a receivable or the cash is received.
-There were no contract assets as of December 31, 2022 and 2021.
+Contract assets arise when the revenue associated prior to our unconditional right to receive a payment under a contract with a customer (i.e., unbilled revenue) and are derecognized when either it becomes a receivable or the cash is received.
+There were no contract assets as of December 31, 2023 and 2022.

 Contract liabilities arise when customers remit contractual cash payments in advance of our company satisfying our performance obligations under the contract and are derecognized when the revenue associated with the contract is recognized when the performance obligation is satisfied.
-Deferred revenue for contract liabilities were \$579,833 and \$472,750 as of December 31, 2022 and 2021, respectively.
+Deferred revenue for contract liabilities were \$378,583 and \$579,833 as of December 31, 2023 and 2022, respectively.